JCEleanor/web-sraping-with-python/README.md

 It's a program I wrote to collect data from an online [boardgame store](http://www.swanpanasia.com/) based in Taiwan.

 ## Script Development Process
-Before actually writing any codes, I'd  outline my plan and do some experiments as below:
+Before actually writing any codes, I'd  outline my plan and do some experiments as below:<br>
-:one:  Identify the goal: the data I need and their data types for future database
+:one:  Identify the goal: the data I need and their data types for future database<br>
-:two:  Navigate the target website: observe its HTML and URL structure
+:two:  Navigate the target website: observe its HTML and URL structure<br>
-:three: Experiment with different methods and time my codes
+:three: Experiment with different methods and time my codes<br>

 For the script, it can be broken down into two major modules: web scraping and writing into CSV file.

 ### I Web scraping

-#### 1. Get all the product names and save it into a list
+#### 1. Loop through every product page and retrieve all the product names and save them into a list
 #### 2. Loop through the list and format them like so:  <small> "http://www.swanpanasia.com/products/{product's_english_name}" </small>

 <small>